5 Reasons to visit Broome in July!

 Which it delivered!

-Although, as a recovering aerophobic, my scenic helicopter flight over the magnificent estuary system glowing with colour and light could have ended badly.
-But distracted by the staggeringly picturesque landscape unfolding beneath, my amateur*** photographic instincts completely counteracted any lingering thoughts about crashing to the ground and dying a horrible death.
+As a aerophobic, my scenic helicopter flight over the magnificent estuary system glowing with colour and light could have ended badly.
+Luckily I was distracted by the staggeringly picturesque landscape unfolding beneath.
+So my amateur*** photographic instincts completely overcame any lingering thoughts about crashing to the ground and dying a horrible death.

 Relieved I was still alive after the successful touchdown, I just had to buy myself a little reward souvenir!
 Who knew (or cared!) that the $9 black seed-pearl ring I selected was from the children’s section?
 While it might not be to everyone’s taste, the showroom had plenty of REAL jewelry and pearl-related artefacts for pearl purists!!